-- 1. The RCF will first start with the assemblage of existing resources: - Enriched & harmonized datasets that are partially accessible on-line and all specified with metadata and condition of uses, and inter-operable - A robust IT support, including server and software architecture, and human skills from existing platforms - User-oriented procedures with 'virtual' transnational access to datasets - Integration of existing services (enhanced and developed in WP6), for data mining and data analysis on heterogeneous datasets, including existing analytical and NLP platforms (Risis-Cortext, GATE, ORGREG, VOS-Viewer, D4Science-DataMiner) - 2.
+- 1. The RCF will first start with the assemblage of existing resources: - Enriched & harmonized datasets that are partially accessible on-line and all specified with metadata and condition of uses, and inter-operable - A robust IT support, including server and software architecture, and human skills from existing platforms - User-oriented procedures with 'virtual' transnational access to datasets - Integration of existing services (enhanced and developed in WP6), for data mining and data analysis on heterogeneous datasets, including existing analytical and NLP platforms (Risis-Cortext, GATE, ORGREG, VOS-Viewer, D4Science-DataMiner) - Integration of existing applications for exploring and extracting public data and indicators (e.g. KNOWMAK) - 2.
 The WP will then concentrate on the usage of bundles of services defined by advanced users and on the integration of heterogeneous datasets (notably Open Linked Data) in relation to numerous Open Science initiatives relevant for researchers of the RISIS Communities.
 This will be held by D4Science via the development of a specific VRE tailored to satisfy the RISIS needs and empowered by the RCF framework. - 3.
 The WP will end with a short period dedicated to the full description and documentation of the RCF and its ability to inter-operate with other platforms of the European Open Science Cloud.